MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidbooleancontroldescription_reporttype.md

 # Windows.Devices.HumanInterfaceDevice.HidBooleanControlDescription.ReportType

 ## -description

-Retrieves the report type for the report associated with the given Boolean control.
+Gets the report type for the report associated with the given Boolean control.

 ## -property-value

 The report type.

 ## -remarks